-Your hotel newsletter can be more than just promotions and special deals.
-Let’s take a look at some hotel email marketing topics and five tips to help your newsletter stand out.
+Are you searching for the best hotel email ideas?
+Want to send your subscribers more than just promotions and special deals?
+Then let’s take a look at some examples of email marketing for hoteliers—plus five practical tips to help your emails stand out!

 Have you noticed that the cost-per-click for even the most generic hotel industry search terms seem to increase all the time?

 They aren’t exactly ‘cheap’ these days.
 And, realistically, they’re probably not going to get cheaper in the future either.

 Hotel email marketing like newsletters, on the other hand, are incredibly cost-effective by comparison.
 They can yield a return of $45 – $51 for every $1 spent on email marketing.

 You might also like: Why start an e-mail list?
 6 reasons you can’t ignore!